 This ratio has been chosen to see its impact on the performance of banks.
 This is also called the net interest margin (NIM) ratio of banks.
 Capital Adequacy is also known as capital ratio and it is measured as equity to total assets.
 If this ratio increases the performance and profitability will also increase.
 It can mitigate the risk of losses.
 Analyzed that this ratio has a positive association with bank performance and minimizes the cost of external funds.
-A well-capitalized business faces a lower chance of being funds which is also an increase in net interest margin.
-It is calculated as; MPO = TD
+A well-capitalized business faces a lower chance of being bankrupt.
+Measured as; $CA = \frac{Equity}{TA}$